 It comes a surprise to many that in order to set up a tiling business you do not have to be a builder or even to have had a history of working in construction.
 In fact, all you need is energy, drive, motivation to learn and a passion to provide excellent tiling services to your local are (you never know, with some extra success, you may find yourself running a tiling business on a national level!).

 There are many different types of people who decide to enter into a career in tiling, including those who no longer want to work a 9-5 office job, women returning to a new career after maternity leave and, of course, school or college leavers.
+If you want to open your own business you might also want to check this business forming simulation tool.

 If you have decided that you would like to set up a tiling business, whether you’ve just left school or are seeking a career change, it is important to have a rough plan in place relating to how you are going to, first, start your tiling business and, second, make it a success!